-Germany is a Western European country with over 83.7 million people, making it the second-most populous country in Europe.
-Germany is a member of the European Union.
-Germany is a federal parliamentary republic led by a chancellor, and its capital city is Berlin.
+Germany is a Western European country with a population of more than 83.3 million people, making it the second-most populous country in Europe.
+Germany is a federal parliamentary republic whose capital city is Berlin.
 Germany is Europe's most robust economy and is considered one of the most innovative countries in the world.
-Germany is a member of the United Nations, NATO, the G7, the G20, and the OECD.
+Germany is a member of the United Nations, the European Union, NATO, the G7, the G20, and the OECD.

-Hungary is a country in Central Europe and a member of the European Union.
-Hungary was once joined with Austria to form the Austro-Hungarian Empire, which collapsed after World War I. Today, Hungary is an independent state with its capital city of Budapest.
-Hungary currently has a population of over 9.6 million people; however, its population has been declining since the 1980s due to low birth rates.Hungary is a member of several international organizations, such as the United Nations, NATO, WTO, World Bank, the Council of Europe, and more.
+Another member of the EU, Hungary joined with Austria in 1867 to form Austria-Hungary, also known as the Austro-Hungarian Empire—but the alliance collapsed in 1918 in the aftermath of World War I. Today, Hungary is an independent state whose capital city is Budapest and whose population is approximately 10.2 million people.
+However, as with many European countries, Hungary's population has declined since the 1980s due to low birth rates.Hungary is a member of several international organizations, such as the United Nations, NATO, WTO, World Bank, the Council of Europe, and more.
 Hungary attracts more than 15 million tourists per year thanks to attractions like the largest thermal water cave system in the world, the second-largest thermal lake in the world, and its arts, music, and history.

 Uruguay is the second-smallest country in South America by area.
-Uruguay's population is estimated to be about 3.47 million people, 1.8 of whom live in the capital and largest city, Montevideo.
-The country is ranked first in Latin America for democracy, peace, low perception of corruption, and e-government (providing public services to citizens using technology) and first in South America for prosperity, the size of the middle class, and press freedom.
-Uruguay is one of the most socially advanced countries in Latin America with legal gay marriage and abortion, as well as legal production, sale, and consumption of cannabis.
+Uruguay's population is estimated to be about 3.4 million people, some 1.8 million of whom live in the capital and largest city, Montevideo.
+Uruguay ranks as one of Latin America's most democratic countries, as well as one of its most peaceful, least corrupt, and most prosperous, with a strong middle class, and high freedom of press.
+Uruguay is also quite socially advanced, with legal gay marriage and abortion, as well as legal production, sale, and consumption of cannabis.